bucketco/bucket-javascript-sdk/packages/react-sdk/README.md

     return children
   }

-  //-- Initialize the Bucket provider
+  //-- Initialize the Reflag provider
   <BucketProvider publishableKey={YOUR_PUBLISHABLE_KEY} /*...*/>
     <LoadingBucket>
     {/* children here are shown when loading finishes */}